genevaers/Demo/docs/about.markdown

 # About this website

+This website:

-This is a website about the demo for GenevaERS.
+- covers the demo for GenevaERS

-This is a draft version that is being updated.
+- is a work-in-progress

-This site uses GitHub Flavoured Markdown.
+- uses GitHub Flavoured Markdown.